To teach and live Islam in America

 A cultural landmark

 As one of the most diverse Islamic Centers in the United States, it’s only fitting the Islamic Society of Boston Cultural Center stands tall in one of Boston’s most historic neighborhoods.
 The ISBCC is located in the heart of Roxbury, a neighborhood that was originally founded as a town in the Massachusetts Bay Colony in 1630.
-The rich cultural history is a constant reminder that the ISBCC is not just New England’s largest mosque, but as Imam Suhaib Webb proclaimed, the center is a shared “dream” that is representative of Boston’s multicultural footprint.
+The rich cultural history is a constant reminder that the ISBCC is not just New England’s largest mosque, it is also a shared “dream” that is representative of Boston’s multicultural footprint.

 The cornerstone of the New England Muslim community